rishikm24/school-management-main/README.md

 # school-management
-A school management system which allows users to modify &amp; add courses being taught in school and also add students
+A school management system which allows users to modify &amp; add courses being taught in school and also add student marks

 Instructions to setup:
 1. Install Node.js